sammaxfleet/THISORTHATAPI/README.md

 # Description

+This is the ReadMe for 'This or That's project's backend.
-' this or that' is a community for fashion enthusiasts.
+'This Or That' is a professional networking platform designed and created for fashion enthusiasts globally.
-Users Can post their favourtie celebrity fashion outfit.
-Users can interact once creating a Profile, by liking posts and following each other.
+Users can interact once creating a Profile, by liking posts and following each others profiles.
+' this or that' is a community for fashion enthusiasts, users can post their favourtie celebrity fashion outfit, this inspiration can be taken for events.
+OOTD, general wear for birthdays/ concerts/ or just everyday wear.
-The page state changes depending on wether the User is logged in or Out.
+The page state changes depending on wether the User is logged 'in' or 'Out'.
-It works with full User CRUD functionality & allows the user to make its own posts which then can be liked by other users.
+It works with full User CRUD functionality & allows the user to make its own posts which then can be liked by other users too.
+The 'thisorthat' API provides a backend database to create, view, edit and delete user's posts, likes & comments.
+A user can publish a post, including description, an image, and keyword tags which then can be searched by the user.
+A user can search via celebrity.
+The API also includes search and filter logic to improve user experience, and make it easier for users to find outfits and posts tailored to their own interests.

 This project is the backend built to help support the REACTJS frontend, and it is powered by the DJANGO REST FRAMEWORK.